gnachman/iterm2-website/source/shell_integration.md

 Make sure both triggers have their *Instant* checkbox enabled so they'll take effect before a newline is received.

+##### Update
+As of February 29 (version 2.9.20160229 and later), you may specify a user name or host name alone to *Report Host &amp; User*.
+If you give just a user name then the previous host name will be preserved; if you give just a host name then the previous user name will be preserved.
+To change the user name only, give a value like `user@`.
+To change the host name only, give a value like `example.com`.
+This is useful for changing the user to `root` when using `sudo`, for example, since you wouldn't want to change root's prompt to expose the host name for the convenience of writting a trigger.

 #### A Note on SCP
 iTerm2 can do uploads and downloads with scp as described above.
 There are a few things you should know.